At Railway Children, we stand for children, their childhoods and their futures.

 Responsible to: Programme Manager: Safeguarding Partnerships

-The role will require engaging the public and working closely with British Transport Police, station staff and employees as well as local services in the area.
+The role will require working closely with BTP, station staff and employees as well as local services in the area.

-To apply for this position, please complete the application form and return it to programmejobs@railwaychildren.org.uk.
-Please include job title applied for in email subject.
+To apply for this position, complete the application form below and return it to programmejobs@railwaychildren.org.uk - we will only accept applications using this form and not CVs, academic certificates or covering letters.
+Please include job title applied for in the email subject line.

-Community Engagement Worker (London)) Community Engagement Worker (London)
+Community Engagement Worker (Yorkshire)) Community Engagement Worker (Yorkshire)

 Programmes application form) Programmes application form